Curton/GoMatchingKernel/README.md

 // all other use cases are in the kernel_test.go
 ```

+## TDDO
+- more test cases, many thanks to who can help us implement the TODO test cases
+- code coverage
+- monitoring
+- kernel data visualization

+## Core Code Structure
+The main concepts and functionsare:

+* kernel: The core struct representing the order matching engine.
+* matchedInfo: Represents information about matched orders.
+* priceBucket: Represents a price level in the order book.
+* takeSnapshot(): Takes a snapshot of the current state of the order book.
+* cancelOrder(): Cancels a given order.
+* insertCheckedOrder(): Inserts an order into the order book after checking for validity.
+* clearBucket(): Clears a price level in the order book.
+* matchingOrder(): Matches incoming orders with the orders in the order book.
+* restoreKernel(): Restores an instance of the order matching engine from a snapshot.

 ### Acceptor
 Used to accept and schedule orders.
 * Order Acceptance: The function accepts new orders, assigns an order ID, logs the order if enabled, and checks if the orders are limit or market orders.